duocpk/my-unity/README.md

     • book Q&A

     • Test your knowledge

     Q1.
 You can easily find GameObjects in code by using…

         • A. Layers

-   This • B. Tags
+		• B. Tags

         • C. Components

         • D. Integers

+		- Answer: B

     Q2.
-You can search the hierarchy for objects that contain specific component types by

-    using a prefix of...
+You can search the hierarchy for objects that contain specific component types by using a prefix of...

         • A. C

-   This • B. T
+        • B. T

         • C. W

         • D. D

+		- Answer: B

     Q3.
 Static variables are always...

-   This • A. Shared across all instances of a class
+        • A. Shared across all instances of a class

         • B. Public